CodrIocas/Cooling/README.md

-# Data and MATLAB code for the pape of mantle cooling.
+# Data and MATLAB code for mantle cooling.